Bedtime Story (Madonna song): Release and remixes

 In Australia and most European countries, "Bedtime Story" was released as the parent album's third official single on February 13, 1995.
 Two months later, on April 11, it was issued on the United States.
 Official remixes were created by British duo Orbital, and American DJ Junior Vasquez.
-Vasquez had remixed "some of the biggest hits of the era", including Spice Girls' "Wannabe" (1996), and "Runaway" (1995) by Janet Jackson.
 Jose F. Promis noted that the remixes "spin [the song] into a whole different direction"; the first remix is an edited take on the original album version; the "Junior's Single Edit" is taken from the "Junior's Wet Dream Mix", which Premis said sounds "much more accessible and radio-friendly than the [album] original".

 Orbital's remixes were noted as being "dreamier" than the ones created by Vasquez, while the "Junior's Sound Factory Mix", "at times almost resembl[es] a march".
 In 2001, "Bedtime Story" was included on Madonna's second compilation album, GHV2.
 Twenty years later, "rare" remixes of the track, such as the "Lush vocal", dub, "Percapella" and "Unconscious in the Jungle" mixes, were made available for digital download and streaming.
 The "Junior's Single Mix" was then added to Finally Enough Love: 50 Number Ones (2022), Madonna's third remix album.
 The original "Let's Get Unconscious" demo was re-worked as "Sweet Intuition", and included as a B-side on Björk's "Army of Me" single, and remixed on the "It's Oh So Quiet" single.